Learning to Optimize by Differentiable Programming: Differentiable Programming for Optimization

-where \(\mathbf{z}\) denotes the Lagrange multipliers (i.e., dual variable) and \(\rho > 0\) is a penalty parameter.
 By rearranging the Lagrangian function \eqref{eq:DP-FOM-NNLS-Aug-Larangian}, removing constant terms, and defining $\boldsymbol{\upsilon} = \tfrac{1}{\rho}\mathbf{z}$, the corresponding augmented Lagrangian in the scaled dual form can be obtained as:

-The ADMM iterative updates for solving this problem are given by:
+The ADMM iterative updates for solving the dual problem \eqref{prob:DP-FOM-NNLS-dual-rewrite} are given by:

-The iterative procedure decomposes the problem into simple subproblems with respect to $\boldsymbol{\lambda}$, $\boldsymbol{\mu}$, and $\boldsymbol{\upsilon}$, each admitting a closed-form or efficiently computable update.
-As shown in the code below, this process is easily implemented in PyTorch to leverage GPU acceleration and parallel computation.
-With PyTorch’s efficient tensor operations and built-in projection support (Figure~\ref{fig:L2O-DP-PyTorch-FOM-with-GPU}), the ADMM-based dual optimization pipeline achieves scalable, high-performance computation for large-scale NNLS problems within the differentiable programming framework.
+The iterative procedure decomposes the dual problem \eqref{prob:DP-FOM-NNLS-dual-rewrite} into simple subproblems with respect to $\boldsymbol{\lambda}$, $\boldsymbol{\mu}$, and $\boldsymbol{\upsilon}$, each admitting a closed-form or efficiently computable update.
+This process is easily implemented in PyTorch to leverage GPU acceleration and parallel computation (cf. Figure~\ref{fig:L2O-DP-PyTorch-FOM-with-GPU}).
+As shown in the code below, with PyTorch’s efficient tensor operations and built-in projection support, the ADMM-based dual optimization pipeline achieves scalable, high-performance computation for large-scale NNLS problems within the differentiable programming framework.

-\textbf{(2) Learning with PyTorch:} An alternative approach to solving the dual problem \eqref{prob:DP-FOM-NNLS-dual-rewrite} is to treat the unconstrained Lagrangian as a trainable loss and use PyTorch to learn the optimal dual solution (Figure \ref{fig:L2O-DP-PyTorch-Learning-with-GPU}).
-As illustrated in the code block below, once reformulated into this unconstrained form, the objective becomes minimizing the Lagrangian as a differentiable loss.
-Through reverse-mode automatic differentiation, PyTorch computes and backpropagates gradients to iteratively update the variables using its built-in gradient-based optimizers until convergence, enabling end-to-end learning of the optimal solution.
-Specifically, by introducing the associated Lagrange multipliers $\mathbf{z}$, the corresponding Lagrangian (i.e., loss function) of~\eqref{prob:DP-FOM-NNLS-dual-rewrite} is:
+\textbf{(2) Learning with PyTorch:} An alternative approach to solving the dual problem \eqref{prob:DP-FOM-NNLS-dual-rewrite} is to treat its Lagrangian as a trainable loss and learn the optimal dual solution within PyTorch (cf. Figure~\ref{fig:L2O-DP-PyTorch-Learning-with-GPU}).
+Specifically, by introducing the auxiliary variable $\mathbf{z}$, the corresponding Lagrangian loss function is given by: The nonnegativity constraint $\boldsymbol{\mu} \ge 0$ is enforced via projection.
+As illustrated in the code block below, once reformulated as a differentiable loss, the problem reduces to minimizing the Lagrangian.
+Through reverse-mode automatic differentiation combined with projection steps, PyTorch computes and backpropagates gradients to iteratively update the variables using built-in gradient-based optimizers until convergence, enabling end-to-end learning of the optimal solution.

-As shown in Figure \ref{fig:nnls_learning_vs_admm}, we conduct a convergence comparison between the learning-based method and an ADMM solver implemented in PyTorch.
-The ADMM solution is treated as a high-accuracy reference optimum, enabling a clear assessment of how closely and how rapidly the learning-based approach approaches the true optimal solution.
-This comparison highlights both the optimization dynamics and the approximation quality achieved by the learning-based solver.